-Alternative A Layout (preferred):

-Positives Negatives

-The proposed development has been located outside of the highly sensitive forest and fynbos outcrop habitats with only marginal encroachment into the forest The proposed development is located within the thicket area to avoid fragmentation in sensitive forest habitat.
-With units spread out, the development can be more easily integrated into the natural landscape, maintaining scenic values and visual appeal.
-Spaced units can offer guests a greater sense of privacy and a more immersive natural experience, which may lead to increased awareness and appreciation of the environment.
-Management of the property as an Open Space III zone will promote conservation outcomes.
-Sustainable rehabilitation and restoration of indigenous vegetation supported by tourism income.
-Disturbance of vegetation within a CBA 1 area.
-Loss of habitat and possible fragmentation in the thicket vegetation.
+- The proposed development has been located outside of the highly sensitive forest and fynbos outcrop habitats with only marginal encroachment into the forest - The proposed development is located within the thicket area to avoid fragmentation in sensitive forest habitat. - With units spread out, the development can be more easily integrated into the natural landscape, maintaining scenic values and visual appeal. - Spaced units can offer guests a greater sense of privacy and a more immersive natural experience, which may lead to increased awareness and appreciation of the environment. - Management of the property as an Open Space III zone will promote conservation outcomes.
+Sustainable rehabilitation and restoration of indigenous vegetation supported by tourism income. - Alien vegetation clearing as per NEMBA. - The development will provide jobs to the unskilled and semi-skilled market in terms of construction jobs. - injection of income flow into the economy for the construction phase.